WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 of this happens as a precursor to configuration.
 At the end of the contracting process, the enterprise administrator will visit the configuration web page, and be able to register their enterprise PBX.
-This process MUST return a client-ID, client-secret, and authorization endpoint URL.
-The administrator manually enters these into the configuration of their PBX. [[OPEN ISSUE: this seems wrong]]
+This process will typically return a client-ID, client-secret, and authorization endpoint URL.
+The administrator manually enters these into the configuration of their PBX. [[OPEN ISSUE: OpenID connect?]]

 As another example use case, a cloud contact center, cloud PBX provider, or any other saas application which wishes to obtain